 Rachel Eaton.
-Ms. Eaton serves as our Chief Marketing Officer and is responsible for the overall growth and direction of our marketing initiatives, brand image and social media.
-Prior to becoming our Chief Marketing Officer in June 2013, Ms. Eaton served as our Vice President of Marketing and Administration from May 2012 through May 2013, and Director of Marketing & Special Events from 2007 to May 2012.
-Ms. Eaton joined the Company in 2003
+Ms. Eaton serves as our Chief Marketing Officer and is responsible for the overall growth and direction of all marketing initiatives, brand image, and social media.
+Ms. Eaton is also responsible for technology, recruiting and administrative field operations for the Company.
+Prior to becoming our Chief Marketing Officer in June 2013, Ms. Eaton served as our Vice President of Marketing and Administration from May 2012 through May 2013, Director of Marketing & Special Events from 2007 to May 2012 and various other roles assisting with the company's growth and success since joining the Company in 2003.
+In addition to her roles and responsibilities at the Company, Ms. Eaton is also a member of the Zillow Group Builder Advisory Board.